tomaka/redshirt/README.md

 - Futures are working.
 - WASM programs can use TCP/IP, but the implementation is very hacky.
-- Building IPFS is currently blocked due to the lack of Rust ECDH library that compiles for WASM.
+- Building the IPFS-like network is currently blocked due to the lack of Rust ECDH library that compiles for WASM.
   The plan is to bypass this problem by not using encryption.
 - There is a freestanding version of the kernel for the bare metal for x86_64.